cs4804-24c/a3-Experiment/README.md

 --We could not get our experiment to work when hosted on github pages or other hosting solutions, so we had to run the experiment locally following reVisit's instructions.
+Github pages does not work well with reVisit's javascript components

 Our group replicated the Cleveland-Mcgil experiment by generating 10 random datasets for each of our visualizations.
 We used Bubble Charts, Pie Charts, Bar Charts, and Stacked Bar Charts.
 We built our experiment with reVisit, and generated our random data by using a script to modify the original cleveland config json to generate 10 arrays of 5 random values (0-100) for each chart type, and randomly select two indeces from the array to be compared in the experiment.
 Our charts are react components that randomly select one of its corresponding 10 generated arrays to use for the experiment.